What if the Person At Fault for My Car Accident is Deceased?

 - If your spouse or children have felt that there has been a loss of affection since you have been injured in the car accident, your spouse or close family members can recover damages for loss of consortium

-Keep in mind, not every case is eligible to recover damages, but with substantial evidence, an experienced fatal car accident lawyer and a valid car accident claim, you may be eligible to recover compensation for your case.
+Keep in mind, not every case is eligible to recover damages, but with substantial evidence, an experienced fatal car accident lawyer, and a valid car accident claim, you may be eligible to recover compensation for your case.

 How Long Will it Take to Recover Damages if the Person At Fault for My Car Accident is Deceased?

-Every car accident is different, so it could take as little as a couple weeks or months to recover damages for the average car accident claim.
+Every car accident is different, so it could take as little as a couple of weeks or months to recover damages for the average car accident claim.
 If the person at fault for your car accident is deceased, this adds an extra layer to the process.
 The steps of filing an accident claim with your lawyer are the same as making other car accident claims, but you may have to file your claim against the decedent’s estate rather than with their insurance company.
 When a person dies, their assets and estate go into probate.
 Depending on how large their assets and estate are and whether they have a will, this could take anywhere from a matter of months to a year.
 If you file a claim against their estate, you could collect damages from their assets and estate if your claim is accepted.

 Speak with a Car Accident Lawyer About Filing a Claim Against the Deceased’s Estate

 It’s vital to consult your lawyer before filing a claim against a deceased party’s estate or taking other legal actions.
 There are a lot of elements at play when the person that is at fault for a car accident is deceased, and it can be confusing to keep track of everything that is required for you to recover damages for your claim.
 Your lawyer is knowledgeable of your state’s legal system and is experienced in fatal car accidents, so they will guide you through this difficult time and make recovering damages easier.
-If you need a car accident lawyer after being involved in an accident where the at fault driver is now deceased, don’t hesitate to consult the Dixon Injury Firm and discuss your case with our attorneys.
+If you need a car accident lawyer after being involved in an accident where the at-fault driver is now deceased, don’t hesitate to consult the Dixon Injury Firm and discuss your case with our attorneys.
 Our lawyers are committed to helping those that need legal guidance and offer free consultations and use a contingency plan to make their services even more accessible.
 If you are ready to file a claim against a deceased person that is at fault for your car accident, contact the Dixon Injury Firm today.